neha-dev-dot/neha-dev-dot/README.md

 ### 👩‍💻 About Me

+- 📊 Currently working as a **Data Engineer** with Azure, Databricks, PySpark, and ADF.
-- 🔭 Currently working with **Kubernetes, Docker, Jenkins, Ansible, AWS, Azure, Terraform, GitHub Actions, Git**.
+- 🔭 Also experienced in **Kubernetes, Docker, Jenkins, Ansible, AWS, Terraform, CI/CD tools**.
 - 🌱 Learning **GCP** & **Go language**.
 - ❤️ Passionate about **community collaboration**, open source, and sharing my knowledge.
 - 📢 Believer in **Learning in Public** and **giving back to the tech community**.
-- 🛠 Always open to explore new tools and frameworks in **DevOps & Cloud ecosystem**.

 ---